JeanMeche/riegler.fr/src/content/posts/2023-10-04-animations-async/2023-10-04-animations-async.md

 ```

 In the example, the `DomRenderer` isn't able to apply the initial style, which should be `background: chartreuse`.
-It isn't until the `AnimationRenderer` is picked up by the `DynamicDelegationRenderer` and an animation is triggered that the style would be updated to the expected color.
+It isn't until the `AnimationRenderer` is picked up by the `DynamicDelegationRenderer` that the style would be updated to the expected color.

 ### lazy-loading & code splitting